Table of Contents

 Some potential homeschoolers are put off before they even start by the idea that you can’t teach science in a homeschool environment, without a school laboratory.
-You can you know, it’s not so hard
+This is yet another of those silly myths about homeschooling.
+You can teach science at home, it’s not so hard.

-I know a lot of homeschooling Mums ( and a few Dads) who are scared of science.
-That’s understandable, a lot of people didn’t get on too well with it in school.
-It would be a real shame for the children to pick up on that attitude, we need to dress it up, put a positive spin on it and make it fun.
+I know a lot of homeschooling Mums (and a few Dads) who are scared of science.
+That’s understandable, a lot of people didn’t get on too well with biology, chemistry and physics in school.
+It would be a real shame for the children to pick up on that attitude, we need to dress it up, put a positive spin on it and make it fun for the homeschooled kids.

 You just need to get things straight in your head first, get a good book, find out a bit about the progression of learning that is important in science, you have to understand x before tackling z, sort of thing.
 I find this Core Knowledge Sequence document very useful in planning which topics to cover next.
 Then you just need to grasp the scientific method and the concept of controlled experimentation and off you go.

 Before you break the bank buying equipment, give it some thought.
-Do you need measuring cylinders when you have kitchen jugs, beakers when you have old jam jars?
+Do you need measuring cylinders when you have kitchen jugs?
+Do you need beakers when you have old jam jars?

 It would be lovely to buy a microscope or telescope.
 Get the best you can afford, cheaper optics are not much more than toys and you will need to upgrade to a better one later.
 A cheap magnifying glass is a lot better than all the fancy bug catchers and watchers you can buy, their plastic lenses are poor.

 If you’re worried about measuring and recording and graphing, don’t be.
-If you’ve got a thermometer and a clock you can collect some great information from what’s going on outdoors.
+If you’ve got a thermometer and a clock you can collect some great information about what’s going on outdoors.

 Have a go, have fun with it and I hope you end up with smiling little faces just like these!